Diplopedia: Creation and usage

 The project was launched in September 2006 after a presentation by State at Wikimania 2006.

 The program began as part of a larger effort created by former Secretary Condoleezza Rice within the concept of Transformational Diplomacy.
 Under that plan, personnel utilized Web 2.0 technologies such as wikis, blogs, communities, and virtual work environments to provide diplomacy to areas that have been underrepresented.
 The program continued under Secretary Hillary Clinton's vision of diplomatic Smart Power, which also relied heavily on new media to include the web, blogs, and wikis, in concert with commercial online media distribution including Twitter, Facebook, and YouTube.

 At Wikimania 2008, eDiplomacy revealed the state of the wiki as of July 2008.
 In a presentation entitled "Diplopedia: Wiki Culture in the U.S. Department of State", the overall Diplopedia project hosted more than 4,400 substantive articles, is edited by 1,000 registered users, and has had 650,000 page views.

 In January 2009, Diplopedia was among 27 online technologies named as "The Best Government Tech of the Bush Years" by Wired.

 By February 2010, the wiki had grown to 10,000 articles by over 2,000 contributors.

 As reported at Wikimania 2012, Diplopedia surpassed 5,000 editors and 16,300 articles.
+In 2020, Diplopedia achieved 89,000 registered users and over 30,900 articles.